Men’s formal shoes come in different variations. While some are a bit casual, others are entirely formal.

 Today, the shoe has moved from being just a casual shoe to a men’s formal dress shoe.
 In the UK, Chelsea boot is also known as Dealer boot.

-Design attributes of men’s dress shoes
+Design attributes of men’s formal shoes

 Having explored the different types of dress shoes available, we can now comfortably look at different kinds of details or designs these shoes can come with.